iedwin/watchdog-framework/README.md

 # Introduction
 This project is forked from a J2EE skeleton project [watchdog-framework](https://github.com/watchdog-framework/watchdog-framework) based on SpringBoot+Shiro+Mybatis+Mybatis-Plus+HikariCP+Redis+Vue+iView.
-I would like to make some enhancement to the origin project.
+I would like to make some enhancements to the origin project.

 ## Requirement
     JDK1.8+